TEALSK12/2nd-semester-introduction-to-computer-science/lesson_208_zork.md

 ## Instructor's Note
 1. Project Overview and Demo
   1. Present the project.
-  2. Draw out a game board
   2. Show a demo of the project
+  3. Draw out a game board using nested lists.
+Have students call out moves and practice going through a game
-2. Lab
+2. Design
-    1. Tic-tac-toe with many movies
+    1. Work sheet for
 3. Opportunities for more
     1. If there is a lot of extra time start reviewing concepts and going over any issues.
     2. If there is more time have students start reading through the project specs.